 The attorneys at Averett Family Law have extensive experience in protecting crime victims in Chapel Hill, Carrboro, Pittsboro, Siler City, Durham, and Wake County.

 A civil no-contact order (“50C”) is a restraining order intended to prevent unwanted sexual conduct, harassment or stalking.
-The offender has to be someone you do NOT have a personal relationship with, for example:
+The offender has to be someone you do NOT have a personal relationship with, for example a:

-If the person stalking you is a spouse, boyfriend or girlfriend, roommate or family member, see our page on domestic violence protective orders
+If the person stalking you is a spouse, ex-spouse, current or former boyfriend or girlfriend, roommate or family member, your legal remedy is a DVPO (see our page on domestic violence protective orders (DVPOs) for more information.